 The final examination will be comprehensive.
-The rules customarily followed by the DeGroote School of Business will govern absence from the examinations.
+The rules customarily followed by your home faculty office will govern absence from the examinations.

 NOTE: The use of a McMaster standard calculator (Casio FX-991) is allowed during examinations in this course.

 COMMUNICATION AND FEEDBACK